 Directors have been in office since the start of the financial year to the date of this report unless otherwise stated.

 Review of Operations

-The profit of the Company for the financial year after providing for income tax amounted to \$159,318 (2022: Profit \$109.446).
+The surplus of the Company for the financial year amounted to \$126,206 (2023: surplus \$159,318).